Walk Like Dogs: Learning Steerable Imitation Controllers for Legged Robots from Unlabeled Motion Data: Results

 Shifting our focus to motion synthesis, we evaluate the ability of our motion synthesis module to generate motions that accurately follow velocity commands and exhibit appropriate gait transitions.
-Starting from a nominal standing pose, we apply a range of forward speed commands $[0.6, 2.4]\, \SI{}{\metre/\second}$ and turning speed commands $[-1.0, 1.0]\, \SI[]{}{\radian/\second}$, and measure the tracking error over $\SI{10}{\second}$.
+In each trial, the robot starts from a standing pose, and we measure the tracking error over a $\SI{10}{\second}$ period while applying various speed commands.
+To generate the heatmap in Figure~\ref{fig:results-mvae-heatmap}, we sweep these commands across a range of $[0.6, 2.4]\, \SI{}{\metre/\second}$ (forward) and $[-1.0, 1.0]\, \SI[]{}{\radian/\second}$ (turning).
 The heatmap in \Cref{fig:results-mvae-heatmap} visualizes the weighted sum of mean squared forward speed error $e_{\text{fwd}}$ and turning speed error $e_{\text{turn}}$, computed as $e_{\text{fwd}} + 10 \cdot e_{\text{turn}}$.
 A higher weight is applied to the turning error to balance the visualization, as its magnitude is relatively small.

-The heatmap reveals that the motion synthesis module occasionally fails to respond accurately to user commands, particularly in regions where the motion data is sparse.
-Nonetheless, the module generally tracks the commands well and, most notably, is able to capture and reproduce the diverse gait patterns present in the dataset.
+The results show that the module generally demonstrates high fidelity in tracking user commands.
+More importantly, it successfully captures and reproduces the distinct gait patterns present in the dataset.
+However, the module exhibits limitations in regions where the training data is sparse, particularly for high-speed galloping commands and during the transition between pacing and trotting.
+In these cases, the system may disregard user input and instead persist in its previous motion cycle.
+We further discuss this limitation in \Cref{sec:conclusion}.

-To better examine the behavior of the synthesized motion, we generated a motion sequence using our motion synthesis module under varying forward speed commands.
+To better examine the synthesized motion, we generated a motion sequence using our motion synthesis module under varying forward speed commands.
 We then trained a motion tracking policy to follow this sequence and executed it on the physically simulated \emph{Go2}, as shown in \Cref{fig:results-gait-transitions}.
 As the forward speed profile indicates, the reference motion produced by the motion synthesis module responds smoothly and accurately to the commands, transitioning seamlessly from \emph{Gallop} to \emph{Trot} to \emph{Pace} as the speed varies from $\SI{1.8}{\metre/\second}$ to $\SI{1.2}{\metre/\second}$ to $\SI{0.7}{\metre/\second}$.
 The tracking policy successfully reproduces this motion on the robot, achieving a root mean squared base velocity error of $\SI{0.11}{\metre/\second}$.